 We build and operate safe and reliable energy infrastructure.
-This includes our 4,324 km (2,687 mile) network of oil & liquids pipelines, which supplies and delivers North American crude oil to help meet growing energy needs in Canada and the U.S.
+This includes our network of approximately 4,900 km (3,000 miles) of oil & liquids pipelines, which supplies and delivers North American crude oil to help meet growing energy needs in Canada and the U.S.

 Learn more about our oil & liquids projects, pipelines and storage below.

 Marketlink provides receipt facilities to transport U.S. crude oil production from Cushing, Okla., to the U.S. Gulf Coast via the Gulf Coast extension of the Keystone Pipeline System.

 In the fall of 2010, TransCanada went to the market with a proposal to move Bakken crude oil production by constructing a receipt facility.
 Learn more.View Details

 The Grand Rapids Pipeline System plays a key role in connecting producing areas of northwest Fort McMurray, Alta., to terminals in the Edmonton/Heartland region.
 Learn more.View Details

 A proposed 200 km (125 mile) crude oil pipeline, the Heartland Pipeline, will bring development and jobs to Alberta’s Industrial Heartland region.
 Learn more.View Details

 Once complete, the new Keystone Hardisty Terminal will help transport Canadian crude oil to communities across North America.
 Learn more.View Details

 The Keystone Pipeline System plays a key role in delivering Canadian and U.S. crude oil supplies to markets around North America.View Details

 TransCanada offers shippers great opportunities to reach U.S. Midwest and U.S. Gulf Coast markets via the Keystone Pipeline System.View Details